milestonesys/mipsdk-samples-protocol/EventsRestApiPython/README.md

 title: Events REST API - Python
 ---

-# RESTful Events API - Python [BETA]
+# RESTful Events API - Python

 This sample shows how to trigger and retrieve events from a Python application.

 The sample logs into the server, retrieves any existing user-defined event, triggers it, retrieves the event by id and retrieves all stored events with their metadata.

-The RESTful Events API is in beta version.
-I.e., both the API and this sample might change without preserving backwards compatibility as long as it is in beta.

 ## Prerequisites